What can we learn from people living in the world’s happiest places?

 He tapped an international super-team of academics to crunch and interpret data points to identify the world’s “longevity all-stars,” meaning centenarians who hail from places he calls Blue Zones, which are demographic hot spots of long-living communities.
 Then he set about distilling the best practices of these outliers into bullet point-friendly action plans for North American audiences and policy makers to replicate the happiest of conditions.

 His earliest New York Times “Blue Zone” bestsellers (2008 onward) were about how to use the knowledge he has assembled to add a decade to your lifespan and a healthier one at that.
-His fourth book though, The Blue Zones of Happiness, released late last year, takes his work deeper into the quality of our lives.
+His fourth book though, The Blue Zones of Happiness, takes his work deeper into the quality of our lives.
 He crunched a different set of data to identify the happiest places on earth.
 Then he grounded his message with narrative, using the stories of real (though exceptional) people to illustrate the factors, attitudes and habits that statistically add up to overall life satisfaction.

 “[This book] takes a clear-eyed look at what parts of the world deliver happiness,” says Buettner.
 Speaking in Davos, Switzerland, at the World Economic Forum’s annual meeting this past January, Buettner condensed his message to this: “To achieve happiness, you need to ensure you have a balanced portfolio in terms of your daily emotions, purpose and life satisfaction.”